Breast Pumping Schedule: Establishing One That Works for You – BabyBuddha Products

 Knowing how to safely thaw your milk is also critical to protect your child from potential burns in their mouth or throat.
 Keep in mind that if you have a separate caregiver for your child, they should know this information too.

-Creating Your Pumping Schedule
+Things to Consider When Creating Your Pumping Schedule

 Feeding Style

-Your Baby’s Age
+Your Growing Baby’s Needs

 If you are starting your pumping schedule right after your baby is born, though at this time they need less milk, it is important to pump more often to establish your milk supply.
 However, if you have waited and are starting your pumping schedule when your baby is older to supplement well-established breastfeeding, you may not need to pump as often.

-How To Increase Breast Milk Supply
+Creating a Pumping Schedule To Increase Breast Milk Supply

 Pumping is an excellent way to help increase milk supply, and this should be considered when creating your ideal pumping schedule.
 If you want to increase your supply, talking with a lactation consultant can be beneficial, and you can access one with your BabyBuddha pump purchase!